Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Methodology

 Let $f^k(\cdot;\bm{\theta}^k)$ denotes the $k$-th layer of the pseudo descendant model $f(\cdot;\bm{\theta})$ and $\bm{z}^k$ denotes the corresponding output.
 This can be expressed as:

 where $K$ is the total number of layers in $f(\cdot;\bm{\theta})$.

-We first show how to calculate the feature similarities for a pseudo descendant model and it is straightforward to extend this to the pseudo descendant models trained in different settings.
+We first show how to calculate the feature similarities for a pseudo descendant model.
+This calculation is straightforward to extend to the pseudo descendant models trained in different settings.
 For ease of notation, we use $\bm{\psi}^{l,k}$ to denote the feature similarity matrix between each pair of the outputs $\bm{Z}^l$ and $\bm{z}^k$, which is defined as follows:

 where $h(\cdot;\bm{\zeta})$ is an alignment function which is proposed to handle the potential mismatch in feature dimensions between the outputs $\bm{Z}^l$ and $\bm{z}^k$, \eg using an identity mapping for ViT or pointwise convolution for CNNs.
 Given a $L$-layer $\mathcal{F}(\cdot;\bm{\Theta})$ and a $K$-layer $f(\cdot;\bm{\theta})$, we need to calculate $L \times K$ feature similarity matrix.
 Figure~\ref{fig:paradigm} shows one case where $L=5$ and $K=3$.